 Man walking his dog on Holkham Beach

 Weybourne to Sheringham: This is a four to five-mile wild walk, guaranteed to blow away the cobwebs.
-To get to the start of the walk, you can take either the bus or Poppy Line steam train from Sheringham.
+To get to the start of the walk, you can take either the bus or North Norfolk Railway steam train from Sheringham.
 Follow signs to the beach where you can enjoy a 2.6-mile way-marked walk along the Norfolk Coast Path across the top of the cliffs all the way to Sheringham, with dramatic views over the sea.
 There is then a steep climb up Skelding Hill to the Coastguard lookout post, a good place to rest and enjoy the view before continuing down to the town.
 On reaching the steps to the Marble Arch turn right then immediately left to walk under this archway (built in 1905) and turn onto the promenade.
 Cross the bridge to the High Street where you can walk along to return to the bus stop/train station.

 View of walking route between Sheringham and Weybourne

 Morston through to Stiffkey: With this four-mile walk, you will discover a wilder bit of the coast that’s easy to access and flat to walk – a good walk for families.
-This route goes around the border of the National Trust Blakeney Nature Reserve which is an important site for migrating birds in the Autumn and is home to the largest seal colony in England.
+This route goes around the border of the National Trust Blakeney Nature Reserve which is an important site for migrating birds in the autumn and is home to the largest seal colony in England.
 There are unrivalled views across the Morston and Stiffkey salt marshes famous for their beauty and abundant birdlife, with views out to sea nearly all the way along.
 Stop along the way to take a boat trip from Morston Quay to visit the seal colonies.

 View of Stiffkey Salt Marshes